afalagaras/math/README.md

 # math
-It is a repositpory for inderdisciplinary senarios
+It is a repositpory for inderdisciplinary scenarios mainly in mathmatics.